 Ahoy, maties!
 Sullivan’s Island does still hold her treasures!
 It seems I’ve found a bit of liquid gold!

-If you ever should find yourself in the Charleston area, be sure to visit Sullivan’s Island and find an adventure of your own.
+Thank you for reading my article.
+If you ever should find yourself in the Charleston area, be sure to visit Sullivan’s Island and find some adventure of your own.
+Feel free to explore more of my site, leave a comment, and share some love on social media.